aazevedojr/phase-0-tracks/version-control/git-definitions.md

 * What is version control?
 Why is it useful?

-Through a tool like Git, you can save your work in a repository as you update it.
+Using a tool like Git, you can save your work in a repository as you update it.
 Each save is a version of that work.
 Using version control, you can access different versions (saves) of that work in order to, for instance, detect when exactly a bug started occurring and what is causing it.

 * What is a branch and why would you use one?